nemanjan00/dlo138-gui/README.md

-# dlo138-gui
+# dlo-parser

-*dlo138-gui* is going to be web gui for displaying data from dlo138 firmware for DSO138.
+**dlo-parser** is Node.JS library for parsing dlo serial output, from string or from serial port.